-Mayor Serdy called for a motion on direction to staff for term limits for the mayor.
 He heard none and moved on to call for a motion on direction to staff for term limits for council members.
 He heard none there either.

-He called for a motion on direction to staff on changing the length of term for the mayor position to 4 years from 2 years.
+16. 18-174 Council direction to staff on changing the length of term for the mayor position to 4 years from 2 years as discussed at the April 2, 2018 council work session